Composite1618/openterm/README.md

 OpenTerm is no longer avaliable on the App Store (see his [tweet](https://twitter.com/LouisDhauwe/status/1052003267612299266?s=20)).
 As an alternative, I have forked his (now unmaintained) repo and added a new release containing a unsigned IPA of OpenTerm.
 You can use [Cydia Impactor](cydiaimpactor.com) or the excellent [AltStore](altstore.io) to sideload it.

-You can also try the App Store button (not gurrenteed to work).
+You can also try clicking [this](itms-services://?action=download-manifest&amp;url=https://github.com/onyxware/openterm/raw/master/manifest.plist) (not gurrenteed to work).